-This site has a number of Word and PDF documents that were published before September 2018.
-If these are not essential to the service we provide they will not be replaced.
-If you experience any difficulties accessing these documents, please contact us using the details at the end of this page.
+This site has a number of Word and PDF documents, including ones that were published before September 2018.
+We have made efforts to provide alternative webpage content for nearly all of these documents.
+If you experience any difficulties accessing any documents on our website, please contact us using the details at the end of this page.

 Video and audio content